Ground source heat pumps draw the heat from the Earth to heat your home.

 A heat pump is a device that is designed to use a refrigeration cycle to effectively transform low-temperature energy into higher-temperature energy.
-In fact, ground source heating system heat pumps are up to four times more energy efficient than the most efficient oil and gas boilers.
+Ground source heating system heat pumps are up to four times more energy efficient than the most efficient oil and gas boilers.
 These devices move heat that already exists rather than producing emissions that contribute to global warming through producing emissions caused by burning a fuel.

 Ground source heating systems are electrically powered and work by tapping the natural heat that is stored in the earth to heat your home.
 In addition to heating your home, a heat pump in Fakenham can also cool your home during the summer months, as well as heating your swimming pool and your domestic hot water.